 Depending on the sales arrangement of your organization, CRM could require customized mapping from other systems, special configuration or personalized training to support the business and its users.
 No out-of-the-box CRM does this automatically.
 Ultimately, effective mapping in CRM augments its functionality to become faster, smarter and more adaptable to business changes.

 CRM does not inherently help track the metrics that are important to your business.
 Salesforce, for example, is widely popular for its colorful, user-friendly dashboard displays.
-However, vibrant screen colors and pretty out-of-the-box charts aren't telling executives what data is critical to sales and business operations.
+However, sometimes you need more than vibrant charts and common metrics to access your most critical data and enhance sales operations.
 So, if Salesforce and its lauded reporting functions can't automatically provide this insight, what do you think you can expect from other vendors?

 Businesses fail to clarify how to get those dashboards to convey the right message, and this goes back to effectively configuring processes to CRM.
 Only then can executives ensure that they are measuring and tracking the data that matters to your unique organization.
 One executive’s call to action may diverge from another, and changes can occur over time based on business needs.
-Dashboard displays can be simple or sophisticated, and that ultimately depends on which screens and experiences are important to internal silos.
+Dashboard displays can be simple or sophisticated, and that ultimately depends on which screens and experiences are most important to your sales team.